Skip to content

 Go to the TwoDialogs AUT and click anywhere in the application's window to start the analog recording.

-Click the mouse on the empty "Please enter your name" text box.
+Click the mouse in the "Please enter your name" text box.

 Type a name in the text box.

-Hit the TAB key or click the left mouse button to advance the input position to the second text box.
+Press the TAB key or click the left mouse button to advance the input focus to the second text box.

 Type another name.

-Move the mouse to the OK button and press the mouse left button.
+Move the mouse to the OK button and click it.

 Stop Analog Recording

-When you have recorded enough, switch to the Analog Recording dialog box and press the close button or hit the keys Ctrl+Break.
+When you have recorded sufficient activity, switch to the Analog Recording dialog and press the Close button or press Ctrl+Break.

-Note: If you use the Close button on the Analog Recording dialog, the movement of the mouse to the Analog Recording dialog, and the mouse-click on the Close button will be recorded as part of the analog recording output.
-This might not be a desirable outcome at playback time because the Analog Recording dialog will not be present and the mouse click will be played in a potentially random place on the screen.
-For this reason, Ctrl+Break is probably a better option to terminate analog recording.
+Note: If you use the Close button in the Analog Recording dialog, the mouse movement to the Analog Recording dialog and the mouse click on the Close button will be recorded as part of the analog recording output.
+This might not be a desirable outcome during playback because the Analog Recording dialog will not be present, and the mouse click will be played back in a potentially random place on the screen.
+For this reason, Ctrl+Break is the preferred option to terminate analog recording.

-Note: The grid will have no entry added until you end the analog recording with the Close button in the Analog Recording dialog.
-When you do, it will add an entry to the grid.
+Note: The grid will have no entries until you end the analog recording by pressing the Close button in the Analog Recording dialog.
+When you do, an entry will be added to the grid.

 analogrecordingrelativecomplete